khychen@um.edu.mo

 MPhil & BA (Hons) English, University of Hong Kong

-Mindfulness-Based Cognitive Therapy for Life (MBCT-L) Foundational Teacher Training, Trauma-sensitive Mindfulness Training, Oxford Mindfulness Foundation
+Mindfulness-Based Cognitive Therapy for Life (MBCT-L) Teacher Training, Trauma-sensitive Mindfulness Training, Oxford Mindfulness

 Interpersonal Mindfulness Program (IMP) teacher training, Association pour le Développement de la Mindfulness